Tuři Svitavy

-Tuři Svitavy is a professional basketball team that plays in the top professional Czech basketball league, the NBL.
+Tuři Svitavy is a professional basketball team that plays in the second Czech basketball league, the 1.
+Liga.
 The team is based in the town of Svitavy.

 History

 The first basketball team in Svitavy was established in 1951, under the name TJ Svitavy.
 A professional team was established in 2001 under the name Basketball Svitavy.
-Since the 2010–2011 season, Tuři Svitavy have competed in the Czech top-level National Basketball League.
+From the 2010–2011 to 2020–2021 season, Tuři Svitavy have competed in the Czech top-level National Basketball League.